bob-cd/bob-cd.github.io/pages/concepts/resource.md

 Each entry consists of the following keys:
 - `name`: String, Required: The unique name of the resource by which its to be referred in the `needs_resource` key of a step.
 - `type`: String, Required: This can either be `internal` or `external`.
-External resources are to be fetched from a Resource Provider, whereas Internal ones are outputs of another pipeline in the system (NOT IMPLEMENTED YET!
-See this [issue](https://github.com/bob-cd/bob/issues/42).
-Resources are loaded lazily when required, so if a declared resource isn’t used in a step, it will not be fetched.
+External resources are to be fetched from a Resource Provider, whereas Internal ones are outputs of another pipeline in the system.
+Resources are loaded lazily when required, so if a declared resource isn’t used in a step, it will not be fetched and if fetched will be cached for the remainder of the steps.

 Conditional keys:

-If type is external:
+If type is `external`:
-- `provider`: String, Required: This is the name of the Resource Provider which will provide this resource when this step is about to be executed.
 - `params`: Map[String, String], Required: This are the params that are to be sent to the Resource Provider when requesting the resource.
 These are a property of that particular provider and helps in customizing the kind of resource fetched.

-If the type is internal: (Not implemented yet)
+If type is `internal`:
-- `pipeline`: String, Required: This denotes the group/name of a pipeline in the system on the output of which a Step depends.
-This is generally to be used to consume an artifact which has been produced in another pipeline.
-- `artifact_name`: String, Required: The name of the artifact that the other pipeline has produced which should be mounted before Step execution.
+- `params`: Map[String, String], Required: This are the params that are to be sent to the [Artifact](https://bob-cd.github.io/pages/concepts/artifact.html) Store when requesting the resource.
+Since Bob is going to request an artifact from a previous build, it simply calls the corresponding Artifact Store with the `group`, `name`, `run_id` of the artifact that was produced.
+The `name` of the artifact must be same as the `name` of the resource.
+- `provider`: In this case this becomes the name of the registered Artifact Store.

 Example:
 ```json